Hollenbeck Bike Lanes

 WILL EMERGENCY VEHICLES BE ABLE TO GET THROUGH?

-No, Alternative 1 will not cause more traffic congestion.
-On the contrary, Alternative 1 is expected to reduce traffic congestion.
+No, Option 1 will not cause more traffic congestion.
+On the contrary, Option 1 is expected to reduce traffic congestion.
 Here are the top 3 reasons why:

 -